austanss/skylight/README.md

 According to [dictionary.com](https://www.dictionary.com/browse/skylight#), a "skylight" is:
 > an opening in a roof or ceiling, fitted with glass, for admitting daylight.

-Skylight is an operating system that is modeled after Windows, and aims to be cleaner and more efficient.
+Skylight is an operating system that is uniquely modeled, and aims to be cleaner (like a window) and more efficient.

 ### **License**
 I have waived my copyrights on this entire repository, under the Creative Commons Zero license.